TheTrueBark/TyranidScreeps2.0/docs/hivemind.md

   are detected.
 When no creeps remain the queue is purged and a bootstrap worker is scheduled so the colony can recover.
   Modules can be added later for building, defense or expansion logic.
+  The HiveMind also orders basic infrastructure:
+  - Containers are planned as soon as the room is claimed (RCL1).
+  - Extensions begin construction when the controller reaches RCL2.
+  - Mining positions are freed when miners approach expiry so replacements can claim the same spot.
+Any leftover reservations are cleared when miners or allPurpose creeps die.